 3.3.
 Relationship between characters: Pearson Rank correlation

 Pearson correlation matrix in breeding aims to identify and quantify the strength and direction of linear relationships between multiple quantitative traits.
 This can help breeders to understand how different traits are related to each other, which is crucial for selecting desirable characteristics to improve in the case of simultaneous multiple traits.
 Overall, the Pearson correlation matrix is a valuable tool for optimizing the selection and breeding process to achieve better and more predictable results in breeding programs.
 Positive correlation between two characters indicated that these parameters are bounded and selecting for one of these is also for the second one.
 One the other hand, two parameters negatively correlate are antagonistically connected and the improvement to increase one of theme, automatically decrease the others.
 This situation can be benefit for selecting parameters where least value is appreciable as precocity (Acquaah, 2012) and resistance/tolerance to pest and diseases (Yustiana et al., 2013).
-Correlation analysis among the quantitative traits in this study (table 4) showed, positive and negative value between characters.
-Plant height is significant and positively correlated to cycles parameters (+0.369 and +0.429 for days to first flowering and maturity respectively), while stem diameter is significant and negatively correlate to these parameters (-0.586 and -0.539).
-Stem diameter is also shown significant and positive correlation to yield (+0.538) and total number of fruits per plant (+0.388).
+Correlation analysis among the quantitative traits in this study is presented in the table 4.
+Plant height is significant and positively correlated to cycles parameters (+0.369 and +0.429 for days to first flowering and maturity respectively), while stem diameter have shown significant correlation in negative direction (-0.586 and -0.539).
+Stem diameter also shown significant and positive correlation to yield (+0.538) and total number of fruits per plant (+0.388).
 Cycles parameters are positive and significant correlate each other’s (0.772), negatively correlated with total number of fruits per plant (-0.377, -0.372 for DFLO and TNFP respectively) and fruit yield per plant (-0.562, -0.400 for DLOW and DMAT respectively).
 On other hand, total number of fruits harvested shown a positive correlation with yield (+0.719) and negative correlation with individual fruit weight (-0.360).
-Individual fruit weight is significant and negatively correlate to RAM (-0.433) and positively correlate to equatorial fruit diameter.
+Individual fruit weight is significant and negatively correlated to RAM (-0.433) and positively correlated to equatorial fruit diameter.
 Similar results were found by Al-Aysh et al. (2012), Saleem et al. (2013), Tembe et al. (2018), Namdev et al. (2018) and Traore et al. (2019).
 These correlations indicate that fruits are small size when productivity (number of flower per inflorescence and /or fruits per plant) is high.
 It means that, the higher the fruit number per plant, the smaller the individual fruit weight (Emami and Eivazi, 2013; Meitei et al., 2014; Ullah et al., 2015; Rahaman et al., 2015; Traore et al., 2019).
 In tomato, yield is a compromission within plant density, number of fruits per inflorescence and fruit weight.
-In this study, the positive correlation observed within yield and stem diameter (+0.538); yield and TNFP (+0.719) indicted that these two parameters are a major component to yield.
-It also suggesting that selection based on these characters would result better genotypes with higher yield (Meitei et al., 2014).
+In this study, the positive correlation was observed between yield and stem diameter (+0.538); yield and TNFP (+0.719) indicting that these two parameters are a major component to yield.
+It also suggested that selection based on these characters would result in better genotypes with higher yield (Meitei et al., 2014).
 Indeed, thick stems are better equipped to transport necessary nutrients and water to leaves and fruit, resulting in improved overall growth and better production (Tounsi-Hammami, 2024).
 However, the negative correlation between yield and cycle parameters (-0.562 for DFLO and -0.400 DMAT) indicate that earliness was in detriment to yield as reported by Ullah et al. (2015).

 4. Conclusion